-Creating a Coding Scheme with ATLAS.ti by Susanne Friese
+Creating a Coding Frame with ATLAS.ti by Susanne Friese

 ‘Coding means that we attach labels to segments of data that depict what each segment is about.
 Through coding, we raise analytic questions about our data […].
 Coding distils data, sorts them, and gives us an analytic handle for making comparisons with other segments of data.’